aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

-1. The client receives a signal from resource provider indicating that a step-up authentication is requried
+1. The client receives a signal from resource server indicating that a step-up authentication is requried
 2. The client prompts the user and collects their user identifier (e.g. email address)
 3. The client sends the identifier to the AS, along with any hint it may have received about the authentication level required
 4. The AS replies with the supported authentication mechanisms based on the user ID provided (should these be amr values?)